gboeing/project-template/paper/README.md

  - compile often, check log for warnings/errors, and resolve them promptly
  - run the pre-commit hooks to lint via chktex, and resolve any warnings

+Figures:
+ - statistical visualizations and maps should be vector images saved as PDF files
+ - photographs should be JPG files
+ - use PNG files for images containing text and lines that you cannot vectorize as PDF files (this should be rare)

 ## Paper Outline